What is Home Health Care?

-- Older Americans who have health problems, but who want to maintain their independence in their homes with the support of a professional caregiver.
+- Older Americans who have health problems, yet want to maintain their independence in their homes with the support of a professional caregiver.

 - Patients of all ages who return home after surgery, and need care, supervision or assistance.